 Nothing surprising jumped out of Eddie’s locker at us.
 But the guard and I stood there for a long interval, just regarding it with respect.
 Eddie’s did not have the usual disgusting inventory.
 There were clean clothes neatly folded in the bottom, including bright white T-shirts.
 There was shower gear arrayed on the top shelf in an orderly arrangement, a clean soap dish with a handful of small change in it, a belt hanging from a hook.
 There might have been more, but that gives the general impression; it was the cleanest locker we had ever seen.
 The things he had left behind we bagged and gave to someone higher up, who, we assume, passed them on to his family.

 I know I am not responsible for Eddie’s death.
-I’ve been absolved of that.
-And if I had taken the time to hear him out that Tuesday morning, I may or may not have realized what he evidently intended for himself, and I may or may not have said anything to forestall his death.
+A higher power has absolved me of that.
+And if I had taken the time to hear him out that Tuesday morning, he may or may not have disclosed what he perceived as a problem and what he evidently intended to do about it, and I may or may not have responded effectively to forestall his early death.
 Maybe he just wanted change for a dollar or had lost the key to his locker.
-But it affected my character and it changed the way I do some things.
-If sharing it in this way gives anyone else the nudge to pause and listen — to a friend, a child, a co-worker, or, especially, to someone we are less well-acquainted with but who asks for an ear, then maybe Eddie can help save a life these many years after his own ended so inexplicably.
+But what he did has permanently affected my character and changed the way I do some things.
+If sharing it in this way gives anyone else the nudge to pause and listen — to a friend, a child, a co-worker, or, especially, to someone we are less well-acquainted with but who asks for an ear, then maybe my sharing this gives Eddie the chance to help save someone else’s life these many years after his own ended so inexplicably.